AimTheSun/flowfit-webapp/README.md

 FlowFit is a platform developed to address the specific needs of a gym in Vagos, designed to optimize gym operations and improve both client and operational experiences.
 It combines modern technologies to provide an efficient and user-friendly system.

-## The Problem
-A gym is more than just a place to work out—it's a space to help individuals reach their goals.
-The gym in Vagos faced a significant challenge: the lack of an efficient client management system.
-Manual processes were making organization, personalized service, and client motivation difficult.

-## The Solution
-FlowFit was developed to overcome this challenge.
-It is a modern, functional platform that digitalizes and optimizes gym operations, enhancing the overall customer experience.

 ## Technologies Used
 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** Java, Spring Boot, Spring MVC, JPA, Hibernate, REST APIs, Maven, Lombok, Embedded Tomcat (for deployment)